afiqharith/social-distancing-violation-system/README.md

 # Social Distance using pre-trained YOLOv3 model

-> The initial idea of this project is to use MobileNet SSD with Caffe implementation as the person detection algorithm.
+The initial idea of this project is to use MobileNet SSD with Caffe implementation as the person detection algorithm.
 After I've finished my Final Year Project on July 2020, I decided to further improve the detection algorithm by using YOLOv3 to increase the accuracy

->
-> Social distance using distance formula
+**Social distance using distance formula Drawback:**

-> Drawback:
->
-> - No camera calibration for intrinsic parameter
+- No camera calibration for intrinsic parameter

 _Install the dependencies on command line:_